LAAC-LSCP/ChildProject/docs/source/install.rst

 The following instructions will let you install two python packages:

- - **ChildProject**, the package that is documented here
+ - **ChildProject**, the package that is documented here, follow the main installation instructions to get it
  - **DataLad**, a python software for the management and delivery of scientific data.
 Although ChildProject may work without it, a number of datasets of daylong recordings of children require it.
+We advise to work with it alongside ChildProject.
+Follow the instructions in the section "Datalad installation" to get it as well.

 .. note::